 - Conger blog, The Skilled Labor Shortage: Causes, Costs & Covid-19, March 17, 2021

-Flagship's customizable approach to your facility's needs will help you protect the health and safety of your occupants so you can reopen and operate responsibly.
+Flagship's customizable approach to your facility's needs will help you protect the health and safety of your occupants so you can operate responsibly.